VerifiedJoseph/Save-to-the-Wayback-Machine/INSTALL.md

 ### Opera

-As of February 22, 2020, the browser extension can longer be downloaded from Opera's add-on store.
+As of February 22, 2020, the browser extension can no longer be downloaded from Opera's add-on store.
 To install the browser extension in Opera you must [install an extension](https://addons.opera.com/en/extensions/details/install-chrome-extensions/) which allows you to use the [Chrome Web Store](https://chrome.google.com/webstore/detail/save-to-the-wayback-machi/eebpioaailbjojmdbmlpomfgijnlcemk).

 ### Brave & Vivaldi